 Generally speaking the choice between Associate and Professional level certifications does not apply here because both of these AWS certifications cover almost all of the same topics.
 You should choose based on your background and future plans.
 I have helped many engineers that started with an associate-level certification take their next steps much faster bypassing one of the professional exams early on in their learning journey.

-What Can I Do With The Different AWS Certification?
+What Can I Do With The Different AWS Certifications?

 First, let’s consider what you can do when having only an Associate or Professional AWS Certification: